 Recycling is now something of a necessity for homeowners, businesses and commercial organisations across Britain.
-Reducing the levels of waste we produce is an important part of working to protect the environment in the long term, and key to this is the process of recycling.
+Reducing the levels of waste we produce is an important part of working to protect the environment in the long term, and a key to this is the process of recycling.
 Through increasing rates of recycling, we can decrease the levels of waste we send to landfill and save costs on waste collections and waste management, thus reducing the negative environmental impact of landfill waste on the environment.

 If you want to find out more about recycling, and the advantages it can bring to your business, this page will give you a comprehensive overview of everything you need to know.
 Please note you are not allowed to copy or reproduce any of the content on this page.
 You must credit BusinessWaste.co.uk with any citations.
 Also heads up kids all teachers know about this page so don’t get caught copying it verbatim.
 If you are looking to start an office recycling scheme click here.

 Essentially, recycling is the process whereby materials are reused in order to make or manufacture new products.
 Therefore, instead of dumping material into a landfill site where it will simply sit in the ground, recycling aims to use this material as a resource which can continue to be useful.
-It is important to note that not all material are recyclable.
+It is important to note that not all material is recyclable.
 For instance, hazardous waste is not recyclable.
 However, a large range of materials are recyclable and this is often indicated on the material itself.
 The fact that large amounts of waste are recyclable means that it is possible for businesses to vastly reduce the amount of waste material they send to landfill sites through implementing proper recycling processes.
-In turn, it is therefore possible to significantly reduce the damage caused to the environment through recycling.
+In turn, it is, therefore, possible to significantly reduce the damage caused to the environment through recycling.